Revizor: Testing Black-box CPUs against Speculation Contracts: Abstract

 \section{Abstract}

-Shared microarchitectural state has become a prime target for side-channel attacks that leverage timing measurements to leak information across security domains.
-Combined with speculative execution, they cause vulnerabilities like Spectre and Meltdown.
-Such vulnerabilities often stay undetected for a long time because we lack the tools for systematic testing of CPUs against them.
+Speculative vulnerabilities such as Spectre and Meltdown expose speculative execution state that can be exploited to leak information across security domains via side-channels.
+Such vulnerabilities often stay undetected for a long time as we lack the tools for systematic testing of CPUs to find them.

-In this paper, we propose an approach to automatically detect microarchitectural information leakage in commercial black-box CPUs.
-We base our approach on speculation contracts, which we employ to specify the permitted side effects of program execution on the microarchitectural state.
-We propose a technique, called Model-based Relational Fuzzing (MRF), that enables testing of CPUs against these specifications.
+In this paper, we propose an approach to \emph{automatically} detect microarchitectural information leakage in commercial black-box CPUs.
+We build on speculation contracts, which we employ to specify the permitted side effects of program execution on the CPU's microarchitectural state.
+We propose a \methodlong{} (\method{}) technique to empirically assess the CPU compliance with these specifications.

-We implement MRF in a fuzzing framework called \sys{}, and showcase its effectiveness on real Intel x86 CPUs: It automatically detects violations of a rich set of contracts, or indicates their absence.
-A highlight of our findings is that \sys{} managed to automatically surface Spectre, MDS, and LVI by fuzzing against increasingly liberal contracts\@.
+We implement \method{} in a testing framework called \sys{}, and showcase its effectiveness on real Intel x86 CPUs. \sys{} automatically detects violations of a rich set of contracts, or indicates their absence.
+A highlight of our findings is that \sys{} managed to automatically surface Spectre, MDS, and LVI, as well as several previously unknown variants.